Sri Ksetra kingdom: Royal names

 Current inscriptional evidence indicate two distinct dynastic names, Wikyama (Vikrama) and Warman (Varman).
 The first dynasty, called the Wikyama (Vikrama) dynasty, is believed by G.H.
 Luce and Than Tun to have launched the Pyu calendar with the epochal date of 22 March 638, which later became the Burmese calendar, in 640 AD.
 Given the evidence for the dating of Sri Ksetra to earlier than the seventh century, it is likely that Pyu kings existed prior to names mentioned on the burial urns.
-Burmese chronicle sources, on the other hand, suggest the Sri Ksetra dynasty was established in 444 BC by King Duttabaung (ဒွတ္တပေါင်), however no archaeological evidence has been from this early date.
+Burmese chronicle sources, on the other hand, suggest the Sri Ksetra dynasty was established in 444 BC by King Duttabaung, however no archaeological evidence has been from this early date.

 Legend

 According to Hmannan Yazawin, the royal chronicle of the Konbaung dynasty, the kingdom of Sri Ksetra was founded by two brothers named Maha Thanbawa and Sula Thanbawa in 484 BC.
 The brothers were scions of the Tagaung kingdom located in Upper Burma, and ultimately descended from kings Abhiyaza and Dazayaza, both of whom belonged to the Sakya clan of the Buddha.
 The brothers had been born blind, and ordered to be executed at birth by their own father Thado Maha Yaza for their blindness.
 Their mother, Keinnayi Dewi, however, had raised them in secret until 482 BC when the father discovered their existence, and ordered them killed once again.
 Their mother put the blind princes on a raft by their mother down the Irrawaddy river before the executioners of the king arrived.
 Adrift in the river, the brothers miraculously gained sight with the help of an ogress.

 With their newfound vision, the brothers arrived at the environs of Sri Ksetra (near present-day Pyay (Prome)), whose Pyu inhabitants had been at war with Kanyan people.
 Having to lost their chief to the war, the Pyu nominated the newly arrived Maha Thanbawa as chief.
 The "kingdom" of Sri Ksetra was founded in 484 CE.
 (Hmannan does not indicate the extent of the kingdom.)
 In all, a total of 27 kings of this dynasty are said to have reigned for 578 years.

 Hmannan continues that the end of the kingdom came in 94 AD due to a civil war between the Pyu and the Kanyan, two of the three main ethnic groups of the kingdom.
 (The Mranma (Burmans) were the third.)
 The Pyu initially emerged victorious over the Kanyan.
 But the victors soon broke into three rival groups, and a second round of war ensued.
 Taking advantage of the confusion, a fourth group, the Mon of Lower Burma drove all indigenous groups out of Sri Ksetra.
 One of the refugee groups led by Thamoddarit, nephew of the last king of Sri Ksetra, wandered on for a dozen years.
 In 107 AD, Thamoddarit founded the city of Pagan (Bagan) and the Pagan dynasty.